ddev/ddev-xhgui/README.md

    require_once __DIR__ . '/xhgui.collector.php';
    ```

-- Comment out the above line to disable profiling.
+- Run `ddev xhprof` to start profiling.

 ### WordPress

-Download latest version of `perftools/php-profiler` (this has been validated with the current latest release, 0.18.0).
+Download latest version of `perftools/php-profiler` (validated with the current latest release, 0.18.0).
-If you use [bedrock](https://roots.io/bedrock/), just use the composer command from the previous section.
+If you use [bedrock](https://roots.io/bedrock/), use the composer command from the previous section.

 If you use vanilla WordPress: